 David Cleevely CBE.
 David is a serial entrepreneur, investor, Chairman & Non-exec director with many years of experience founding, growing and advising technology companies.
 David is Chairman of CRFS & Cambridge Wireless and Co-founder and former Chairman of Cambridge Angels.
 David spoke about ‘The importance of team building to achieve scale.’

-I head up the Technology practice at Bailey Fisher, building boards and leadership teams for growing UK technology businesses.
+I head up the Technology practice, building boards and leadership teams for growing UK technology businesses.
 I work with clients at all stages of the growth curve, from start ups to corporates, with a particular focus on later stage scale ups.

 I’ve specialised in executive search for 17 years, and prior to focusing on technology, I spent 10 years in the Investment Banking industry.

 Having previously led Bailey Fisher’s Technology Practice from 2012-2017, I’m delighted to have returned to the business at the start of 2019.
 In the interim I spent a fantastic 18 months in an operational role in a growth technology company as it continued its global expansion, and I bring back to Bailey Fisher first-hand experience of the challenges of growing a business.

 Day to day I meet with founders, CEOs and investors across the technology sector and I’m pleased to be able to bring these individuals together at regular technology dinners as part of our Leadership Series.
 Recently I’ve hosted UK/China business opportunities and Talent & growth.